Salmon Fried Rice Cakes

 One final tip – if you’re unsure about whether or not you can work fast enough or with enough heat, cut the recipe in half and/or cook it in two batches.
 It’s way easier to stir-fry 2-3 portions than it is 4-6.

-Note: The nutritional information reflects a side-dish serving (1/8th of the recipe).
-If you eat this as a main, you can approximately double the serving size.
+Note: nutritional info is given for a single side-dish style serving (1/8 total recipe).
+If you eat this as a main dish you can approximately double the serving size and all of the information below.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.